AdobeDocs/experience-platform.en/help/xdm/ui/resources/mixins.md

 ## Next steps

-This document covered how to create and edit mixins using the Platform UI.
+This guide covered how to create and edit mixins using the Platform UI.
 For more information on the capabilities of the [!UICONTROL Schemas] workspace, see the [[!UICONTROL Schemas] workspace overview](../overview.md).

 To learn how to manage mixins using the [!DNL Schema Registry] API, see the [mixins endpoint guide](../../api/mixins.md).